Mature Masculine

 Cultivating Knowledge

-Start with presence: Before seeking answers, notice the simple fact that you are here.
+Start with presence: Before seeking answers, notice the simple fact that we are here.
 This is the ground of true knowing.

 Let understanding arise: Don't force clarity.
-Stay present with what is happening and let insight emerge naturally from stillness.
+Stay present with what is happening and let insight emerge naturally from stillness and attention.

-Use thinking as a tool: Study, learn, and think—but let these serve truth, not substitute for it.
+Use thinking as a tool: Study, learn, and think—but let these serve truth, not substitute for it or become ends in themselves.

-Claim what you know: Don't hide your understanding out of false humility.
-Share it with care when it can be of use.
+Claim what we know: Don't hide our understanding out of false humility.
+Share it with care when it can be of genuine use.

-Stay humble: Hold your knowledge lightly.
-Be ready to revise when new evidence appears.
+Stay humble: Hold our knowledge lightly.
+Be ready to revise when new evidence appears or experience teaches us differently.

 Inquiry